JMIBarth/tutorials/multiple_sequence_alignment/README.md

 </details>

 Upload the file [`12s_ncbi_ed.fasta`](../dataset_compilation/res/12s_ncbi_ed.fasta) that we produced in [Activity 1](../dataset_compilation/README.md) to the “**Input**” field of the MAFFT website (using the "Browse" button to upload a plain text file).
-Leave all settings at their defaults to use the “Auto” strategy, and click “**Submit**” so send your sequences for alignment.
+Leave all settings at their defaults to use the “Auto” strategy, and click “**Submit**” to send your sequences for alignment.

 <details>
   <summary>Optional: Command for locally installed MAFFT (click here)</summary>

 --------

-If use MAFFT on your computer, type the following (replace PATH/TO with the correct path and NUMBER with the number of threads/CPUs you want to use):
+If you use MAFFT on your computer, type the following (replace PATH/TO with the correct path and NUMBER with the number of threads/CPUs you want to use):
 `PATH/TO/mafft --auto --thread NUMBER --reorder /PATH/TO/12s_ncbi_ed.fasta > /PATH/TO/12s_ncbi_ed_aln.fasta`
 Here, the output will be a FASTA format that can be inspected using the Terminal, a text editor, or an alignment viewer.